fil-physics/MPM_QSM/README.md

 	SEGUE_dir = [];

 5. Add to your matlab path: SEPIA toolbox and MPM_QSM folder
-6. Edit MPM_QSM.m user parameters, where you sepcify folders to you nifti files
+6. Edit MPM_QSM.m user parameters, where you specify folders to you nifti files

 # Publications: